kkga/ter/docs/goals-and-use-cases.md

 ### Goals

 - The filesystem is the navigation and organization method;
-- Creating a new page (or category) should be as simple as creating a file (or directory);
+- Creating a new page (or section) should be as simple as creating a file (or directory);
 - No bundled JavaScript -- it's just a bunch of hyperlinked documents, after all;